Overlay

 We're sorry to hear about your recent loss and we offer our sympathies at this difficult time.

-Our bereavement services
+Our bereavement guide

 To help you manage things as smoothly and easily as possible at this difficult time.

-Obtain a death certificate or the local equivalent
+1. Obtain a death certificate or the local equivalent

 If the death was expected, the GP will issue a death certificate stating the cause of death.
 If the death was unexpected, the GP may need to report the death to the local coroner and it may take longer for the death certificate (or a coroner’s report) to be issued.